eddydatabox/Eddy-Porfolio/README.md

 # Eddy_Porfolio
-Sample portfolio
+I'm edde and this portolio for data projects

-# Analyzing Tabular Data using Python and Pandas
+# Project 1: Stack Overflow Exploratory Data Analysis

 ### How to run the code